Meld je aan voor onze nieuwsbrief en ontvang een code voor 5% korting in onze webshop!

 Check out the differences between ‘Basic’, ‘Standard’ and ‘Comfy’ needs and discover your own hybrid comfy level.
 It’s all up to you really; it’s your Camino!

 You’ll need a bed in non-private albergues or seek shelter in donativos or churches.

 For your food you will depend on supermarkets and cook your own dinner.

 All these needs dictate the gear you will need to carry with you.
-Check out your 'Backpacker Packing List Basic' below.
+Check out your Ultimate Camino Packing List below: Basic.

 Every kilo weighs double or triple once you are walking.
 When you go ‘basic’ you won’t be carrying any luxury with you.
 On the other hand, you’ll be taking stuff with you to make you completely self-sufficient.
 Just remember this ground rule: at the end of your walking day, your 12 kg pack will feel like 24 kg.
 Even the most experienced walkers advice to take not more than 10% of your weight.
 Luisa, the small Spanish one of the team is not totally agreeing with this.
 “I mean think of it: if you are rather small and overweight you would be allowed to take quite a lot of weight.
 Not a good idea; don’t take the 10% rule, use 10% of your ideal weight and you're good to go".